Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

 - Lebedev's surrender conversation doesn't play if Anna's already dead in Speedrun Shuffle.
 - Some flickering lights that weren't being caught by the "Flickering Lights" setting in GMDX will now also be adjusted.
 - Full Game Shuffle now correctly gives you all 13 missions instead of just 12.
+- If Area 51 is played in Speedrun Shuffle, the endgame cutscene will be the one chosen in that mission.
 - In Speedrun Shuffle mode, missions are now shown in correct order on the splits view and credits screen.